 - Vet Med Library, Trotter Hall, Room 422

-The online Ask A Librarian services are being staffed and the branch libraries (MathPhysics, Weigel Architecture, Veterinary Medicine, and K-State Polytechnic) are all operating fully.
+The online Ask A Librarian services, staffed by the branch libraries (MathPhysics, Weigel Architecture, Veterinary Medicine, and K-State Polytechnic) are all operating fully.
 For a complete list of branch locations, go to http://www.lib.k-state.edu/locations.

 Are you looking for a quiet study space?
 Go to http://www.k-state.edu/its/recovery/service-locations.html to see all the available locations.